-The New Year is here, which traditionally means we all come up with a list of virtuous and wholesome resolutions to keep throughout the year in a bid to better ourselves.
+The New Year traditionally means we all come up with a list of virtuous and wholesome resolutions to keep throughout the year in a bid to better ourselves.

-As you’d imagine, this idea of skipping out on resolutions is something that cats are all about, too.
-Here are five new year’s resolutions that cats are guaranteed to break within minutes.
+As you’d imagine, this idea of skipping out on resolutions is something that cats are all about, too!
+Here are five New Year’s Resolutions that cats are guaranteed to break within minutes.

-We all know that it can be hard to keep our cat’s weight in check and at a healthy level, especially when we're talking about indoor cats.
-So an obvious new year’s resolution would be to cut down on all those tasty treat times.
+keep our cats' weight in check and at a healthy level, especially when we're talking about indoor cats.
+So an obvious New Year's Resolution would be to cut down on all those tasty treat times.

 At the first sound of the treat bag being shaken, your feline will awaken from their nap and dart straight to the source to snack with gusto.

-2. Nap Less, Exercise More
+Nap Less, Exercise More

-Most of us humans will be vowing to stick to some form of a resolution that involves getting up off the couch, delaying the latest must watch binge show, and exercising more, whether it's taking up a new class or upping our daily steps.
+Most of us humans will be vowing to stick to some form of a resolution that involves getting up off the couch, delaying the latest must-watch binge show, and exercising more, whether it's taking up a new class or upping our daily steps.

-This is not a line of thinking that your cat will be getting on board with, as the expression on your feline's face will tell you if you dare waking them up from a nap.
+This is not a line of thinking that your cat will be getting on board with, as the expression on your feline's face will tell you if you dare wake them up from a nap.

-3. Let Your Human Sleep More
+Let Your Human Sleep More

 There's nothing like leaving your home for an important work meeting or social soiree, then realizing that you have cat hair prominently stuck all over your clothing.

-Naturally, cats are determined to do absolutely nothing about this in 2019.
+Naturally, cats are determined to do absolutely nothing about this in the next year.
 They will continue to

-5. Respect Your Human's Property
+Respect Your Human's Property